Civil prisoner

 In English law, a civil prisoner is a person who has been imprisoned for an offence that is not a crime.

 According to the Prison Reform Trust website, persons who do not pay child support or other legally due money may be civilly imprisoned.

+History

+Civil imprisonment is much less common in the 21st century than in the past.

+Under New York law, insolvent debtors who filed for bankruptcy were able to avoid civil imprisonment, as of 1905.